Peer-reviewed & Forthcoming Publications

 "Strike while the Lead is Hot?: Offensive Operations and Strategies of Terrorism." (with Brittnee Carter and Thomas Guarrieri)

-"By Their Own Laws and in Liberty: Urban Autonomy and Long-run Geopolitical Fragmentation."
+"By Their Own Laws and in Liberty: Urban Autonomy and Long-run Geopolitical Fragmentation." (with Thomas Gray)

 Data Collection Projects

-Bringing 'The Rest' Back In.
+Bringing "The Rest" Back In.
 APSA/NSF-funded data collection effort focused on the emergence and evolution of participatory political institutions across Eurasian societies between 1000 and 1800 CE.

 Political Leaders through Time (PLT).
 Biographical information about top leaders of polities from 3500 BCE to the present.
 Collaborators: Lee Cojocaru, Cem Mert Dallı, John Gerring, Carl Henrik Knutsen, Andrej Kokkonen, Xin Nong, Anders Sundell, Jan Teorell.

-Bringing 'The Rest' Back In.
+Bringing "The Rest" Back In.
 APSA/NSF-funded data collection effort focused on the emergence and evolution of participatory political institutions across Eurasian societies between 1000 and 1800 CE.

 Political Leaders through Time (PLT).
 Biographical information about top leaders of polities from 3500 BCE to the present.
 Collaborators: Lee Cojocaru, Cem Mert Dallı, John Gerring, Carl Henrik Knutsen, Andrej Kokkonen, Xin Nong, Anders Sundell, Jan Teorell.